AlphaNecron/Zephyrus-G14-GA401QH-EFI/README.md

 - iGPU

 #### Not working
-- Wifi / Bluetooth
+- Wifi / Bluetooth - Requires compatible cards like Intel (non-native) and BCM.
-- AirDrop - Requires compatible WLAN/Bluetooth card
+- Internal microphone - AMD desktop is affected as well.
-- Internal microphone - AMD desktop is affected as well
+- Fn keys - requires SSDT patching.
 - DRM - Waiting for fixes from `NootedRed`
 - dGPU - 1650 is not supported btw.